PolyArch/cs259/04-miniproj-2.md

 In addition to showing the model, choose one of the following experiments:
 * Compare your performance against the data in the associated paper (if possible).
 Was it similar?
 Why or why not?
-* Or, compare your projected accelerator's performance against the GPU for a range of input dimensions (similar to required experiment 1 from Part 1).
+* Compare your projected accelerator's performance against the GPU for a range of input dimensions (similar to required experiment 1 from Part 1).
 Does the accelerator relieve any bottlenecks?
 Or is it slowed down by bottlenecks not on the GPU.
+* Use your model to test sensitivity to architecture parameters -- what is the main bottleneck of the accelerator?

+### Caveats
+* Your models may be specific to one "dataflow" (loop schedule)
+* Your models don't need to be valid over the entire range of input/architecture parameters.
+That would be really hard!

 ### What to turn in:
 Turn in the answers to the questions, and any associated graphs.

 ### How to turn in:
 I will make an assignment on CCLE where you should turn your report.